mahmoud1yaser/PyTranslateScraper/README.md

 ## Overview

 This is a script that extracts HTML content from a webpage and its sub-pages (single depth layer), translates the content to a specified language, and saves the translated content to local HTML files.
 The script uses the Selenium WebDriver, Beautiful Soup, tqdm, and googletrans Python libraries.

-Files
+## Files

-    utils.py: a Python module containing utility functions used in the script.
+    - utils.py: a Python module containing utility functions used in the script.
+    - main.py: contains the body to run the script.

 ## Functions